PanHorut/IPK-Project-2/README.md

 ![tcp](./img/uml.png)

 ## Testing
-For testing, student tests combined with my own tests were used.
+For testing, student tests<sup>[5]</sup> combined with my own tests were used.
 My own testing was done by comparing every output from sniffer to Wireshark output, used as reference.
 Valgrind was also used to ensure correct work with memory.
+The packets were send with Python script `sender.py` using Scapy library, where each packet type has its own `send()` function

 ### Available interfaces test
 CLI input:<br>